MoFEM/mofem-cephas/mofem/doc/markdown/developent_rules.md

 - If code part do not have be fast, make it generic.
 - Make generic code as simple as possible.
-- Do not delicate code with similar funionality
+- Do not duplicate code with similar functionality.
 - Make code fast.
 To check what need to be fast profile code.

 ## Hide complexities.